Gig review: Nick Cave in Conversation, Town Hall, Auckland

 And it wouldn't be New Zealand without the obligatory question about the country.

-"I got beaten up here," he recounted with a sly smile, before recounting past drunk obnoxiousness with early band The Birthday Party.
+"I got beaten up here," he recounted with a sly smile, before describing past drunk obnoxiousness with early band The Birthday Party.

 He was off the cuff, spontaneous, but those regularly received questions got well rehearsed answers.